OpenNebula/docs/source/advanced_components/data_center_federation/federationmng.rst

 The administrator of a federation has the ability to add or remove Zones from the federation.
 See this guide for details on how to configure the federation in both the master and the slave of the OpenNebula federation.

 A user will have access to all the Zones where at least one of her groups has VDC resources in.
-This access can done through Sunstone or through the CLI
+This access be can done through Sunstone or through the CLI

 Adding a Zone
 =============